ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Possible values are "W2" or "1099".
    * - Tax year
      - :code:`tax_year`
-     - Year for which tax data were collected; metadata that would not be collected directly; not affected by noise .
+     - Year for which tax data were collected; metadata that would not be collected directly; not affected by noise.

 Tax form: 1040